arnavs04/deberta-ell/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- The authors of the DeBERTa paper: Pengcheng He, Xiaodong Liu, Jianfeng Gao, Weizhu Chen
-- The Hugging Face team for their excellent `transformers` library
-- The organizers of the Feedback Prize - English Language Learning competition on Kaggle

 ## Contact

 For any queries, please open an issue or contact [samalarnav@gmail.com](mailto:samalarnav@gmail.com).